-Two-time NESCAC Coach of the Year Jeff Devanney begins his 10th season as head football coach at Trinity College.
+Jeff Devanney begins his 11th season as head football coach at Trinity College.
 Trinity hired Devanney, a 1993 graduate of the College, as its 27th head coach in December of 2005.
 He had been Trinity’s defensive coordinator in 2005, its special teams coordinator from 2001 to 2004, its secondary coach from 2002 to 2005, and its defensive line coach in 2001.
 Devanney has continued to coach the Bantam defensive backs each fall.
-In his rookie year at the helm, the Trinity defense surrendered just 54 points all season, and the Bantams have outscored their opponents, 1,642-761, in his eight-year tenure as head coach.
+In his rookie year at the helm, the Trinity defense surrendered just 54 points all season, and the Bantams have outscored their opponents, 2,014-9342, in his 10-year tenure as head coach.
 Trinity was 7-1 in 2016, winning its four home games by a combined tally of 98-24, and finishing second in the New England Small College Athletic Conference (NESCAC).

-In Devanney’s 14 years on the Bantam staff, Trinity has been ranked No. 1 in total defense in the country five times and posted 21 shutouts.
-Last fall, Trinity finished sixth nationally in pass efficiency defense with a 90.3 rating for opposing quarterbacks and led the country in kickoff return average with 28.1 yards per attempt.
+In Devanney’s 15 years on the Bantam staff, Trinity has been ranked No. 1 in total defense in the country five times and posted 21 shutouts.
+In 2014, Trinity finished sixth nationally in pass efficiency defense with a 90.3 rating for opposing quarterbacks and led the country in kickoff return average with 28.1 yards per attempt.
 In 2013, the Bantams allowed just 13.9 ppg (9th in nation), yielded 138 yards through the air per game (5th in nation), rushed for 281 yards per game (7th in nation), and held opponents to 254.8 yards per game (8th in nation) and an 80.8 pass efficiency rating (3rd in nation).
-Two seasons ago, Trinity yielded an NCAA Division III-low 195.5 yards per contest, and surrendered an NCAA Division III-low 8.1 points per game, allowed an NCAA Division III-low 53.6 yards per game on the ground, and posted an 84.68 defensive pass efficiency rating (4th in nation).
+Three seasons ago, Trinity yielded an NCAA Division III-low 195.5 yards per contest, and surrendered an NCAA Division III-low 8.1 points per game, allowed an NCAA Division III-low 53.6 yards per game on the ground, and posted an 84.68 defensive pass efficiency rating (4th in nation).
 Trinity also led the nation statistically in rushing defense (63.5 ypg), total defense (195.5 g), and scoring defense (8.13 ppg) while posting four shutouts in 2011, and finished first in the nation in rushing defense (45.50 ypg) in 2010.
 In 2006, Trinity led the country in scoring defense and total defense, and finished second nationally in pass efficiency defense (73.2 opponent efficiency rating).
-A Devanney-coached Trinity player has been selected to participate in a National Senior All-Star Games in Mexico, Maryland, and Virginia in nine of the last 10 years.
+A Devanney-coached Trinity player has been selected to participate in a National Senior All-Star Games in Mexico, Maryland, and Virginia in 10 of the last 11 years.

 A star player in football and baseball for the College, Devanney was voted the NESCAC Football Defensive Player of the Year in 1992.
 He appears among the College’s all-time leaders in punt returns and stolen bases in baseball.
 Devanney earned his master’s degree in liberal studies from SUNY-Albany in 1995.
 Prior to Trinity, Devanney was the defensive coordinator at Central Connecticut State University from 1998-2000.
 He also served as a secondary coach at Georgia Tech and worked with the wide receivers and tight ends at Albany and Coast Guard.
-An associate professor in the Triity athletic department, Devanney and his wife, Michele, their daughters, Shea and Caitlin, and their son, Sean, reside in Newington, Conn.
+An associate professor in the Trinity athletic department, Devanney and his wife, Michele, their daughters, Shea and Caitlin, and their son, Sean, reside in Newington, Conn.